open-sdg/open-sdg/docs/configuration.md

 accessible_charts: false
 ```

-Note that this setting is automatically set to `true` if `version_2_preview` is also `true`.
-After the next major release of Open SDG (2.0.0) this setting will be removed and charts will automatically be accessible.
+Note that after the next major release of Open SDG (2.0.0) this setting will be removed and charts will automatically be accessible.

 ### accessible_tabs